Eugénie Bastié: Career

 While still a student at Sciences Po, Bastié began contributing to the French magazine Causeur, with her first article published in December 2012.
-In 2013 she completed a 6 months internship at Figaro-Vox, the opinion and debate platform of Le Figaro newspaper where she was subsequently hired.
+She completed an internship at Figaro-Vox, the opinion and debate platform of Le Figaro newspaper where she was subsequently hired in 2014.
 In 2015, she co-launched Limite, a magazine dedicated to Integral Ecology, a central theme of Catholic Social Teaching.

 In September 2015, Bastié made a notable appearance on the television program Ce soir (ou jamais!) where she engaged in a spirited debate against Jacques Attali, delving into the topic of refugees and immigration.
 In April 2016 she published her first essay Adieu, Mademoiselle (Goodbye, Mademoiselle: The defeat of women).
 In September 2016 she briefly joined the program AcTualiTy, on the French public TV channel France 2.
 During this time, she also contribute to Patrick Buisson's program Historiquement show on the TV channel Histoire and to 24h Pujadas on La Chaîne Info.

 In April 2017 Bastié became a columnist on Le Figaro débats et opinions page.
 In October 2018 she published her second essay Le Porc émissaire : Terreur ou contre-révolution (The Scapepig: Terror or counterrevolution).
 While promoting the book on a France Inter radio program, she expressed her criticism of what she saw as "excessive victimisation" stemming from the MeToo movement.
 In 2019 she left Limite, the magazine that she co-founded.

 During the 2019–20 season Bastié contributed to the program et en même temps on BFMTV as columnist, she also contributed to the program 19 h Ruth Elkrief, debating current affairs opposing Alain Duhamel.
 In July 2020 she left the network to become a political commentator on television news channel CNews; In May 2021 Bastié hosted her own show entitled Place aux idées.
 In September 2021 she joined Face à l'info with two other commentators in replacement of Eric Zemmour.
 In 2022 she launched a new program on Figaro TV titled Le Club des idées, and started a new program Revue des hebdos et des idées on the radio station Europe 1.
 In 2023 Bastié published a new essay called La dictature des ressentis (The dictatorship of feelings), and Sauver la différence des sexes (Save the difference between the sexes).

+In July 2026, France Télévisions confirmed that Bastié would join the revived political interview programme L’Heure de vérité on France 2.
+Presented by Caroline Roux, the programme is intended to feature political figures expected to play a significant role in the debate surrounding the 2027 presidential election.
+Bastié will participate as one of the programme’s interviewers, representing Le Figaro, from September 2026.